JoshuaKGoldberg/create/packages/site/src/content/docs/engine/runtime/execution.md

    1. Get the Creation from the Block, passing any current known Addons
    2. Store that Block's Creation
    3. If a [runtime mode](#modes) is specified, additionally generate the approprate Block Creations
-   4. If the Block specified new addons for any other Blocks:
+   4. If the Block specified new addons for any defined Blocks:
       1. Add those Blocks to the queue of Blocks to re-run
 3. Merge all Block Creations together